BacNguyen1809/udacity-project5/README.md

 ## Project Overview

-In this project I have implemented all the knowledge that I have learnt from the Udacity Cloud DevOps Engineer Nanodegree program.
-In this project I have

 1. Created Jenkins server using the AWS CloudFormation.
 2. Installed all the needed tools in Jenkins master server using the Launch Configuration.
 3. Creates one EKS cluster in AWS.